 She fumbled to tug her boots on.
 "Let's just get out of here.
 Now."

 No one argued.
 Sticking to the corridors that were lit, as odd as that light was, they soon found themselves outside.
 The building they had just exited looked just like any other condemned factory found on the outskirts of the city, facing an empty, weed-invested field that stood between them and the highway.
-Their bikes were waiting for them nearby, unharmed and ready; they headed home without further discussion.
+Their bikes were waiting for them nearby, unharmed and ready.
+They hurried home without further discussion.

 As he and the others rode to the edge of town in the quiet of the night, Throttle barely saw the road they were on as he clutched the handlebars of his bike with numb fingers.
 It felt like a dream - or a joke.
 They had been relaxing in the garage, goofing around while Charley worked on an engine when the radio had crackled.
 At first they thought it was nothing - mere static - but then they heard a voice.
 Stoker's voice, in fact.